a-dg/remedy/README.md

 }
 ```

-Or combine multiple properties into one statement, separated by commas:
+Or combine multiple properties in one map, separated by commas:

 ```scss
 .combined {